sirodoht/avocado-jobs/README.md

 # avocado-jobs

-Job board web application, built with Django.
+Job application tracker for developers, built with Django and Preact.

 ## Setup